-momma\doc\reads
+momma doc reads

 The next book in the series picks up at the end of book one, with Dominguita and her friends embarking on a new adventure!
-I really enjoyed this chapter book and it's perfect for the early reader in your life $\checkmark$ https://issuu.com/capitalcommunitynews/docs/hill rag magazine june 2021/70
+I really enjoyed this chapter book and it's perfect for the early reader in your life 💞

-·arts and dining·
+·arts and dining-

-Off the Grid When JoAnn Hill and her husband moved to DC When JoAnn Hull and her Justand moved to DC, minetene years ago, her interest was initially cap-tured by the "majestic monuments [and] world-renowned museums."
+Off the Grid When JoAnn Hill and her husband moved to DC When JoAnn Hill and her husband moved to DL mineteen years ago, her interest was initially cap-tured by the "majestic monuments [and] world-renowned museums."
 Then she went off the grid.
-She soon realized that the "fabric of the city ins" solely embedded" in politics and tourism, but in its "eccentric individuals and hilder histories."
-In "Secret Wohington D. C. i & Guide to the
+She soon realized that the "fabric of the city isn't solely embedded" in politics and tourism, but in its "eccentric individuals and hidden histories."
+Le "Segret Le Absington D. C. A Guide sole his

-In "Secret Washington, D.C.: A Guide to the Weird, Wonderful, and Obscure," Hill takes read-Werd, Wonderful, and Obscure, "Hill takes read-ers on a lively romp through some of the lesser-known delights of our capital city.
-For each of her more than 80 entries-from a miniature Washing-tom Monument buried under a manhole to a set of marble bathtubs in the US Capitol-she presents a brief explanatory essay, photos, factoids and, for those who wish to see things for themselves, a use ful sidebar that details "What, Where, Cost, and field Park?
-As Hill notes, there's a "treasure trove of mys " differ and hidden history just waiting As film holes, uner s'a treasure dove of mys-tique, peculiarities, and hidden history just waiting to be explored."
+In "Secret Washington, D.C.: A Guide to the Weird, Wonderful, and Obscure," Hill takes read-Weird, Wonderful, and Obscure, "Hill takes read-ers on a lively romp through some of the lesser-known delights of our capital city.
+For each of her more than 80 entries-from a miniature Washington Monument buried under a manhole to a for marble bathtubs in the US Capitol-she presents a brief explanatory essay, photos, factoids and, for those who wish to see things for themselves, a use ful sidebar that details "What, Where, Cost, and Pro Tip."

+Did you know, for example, that DC has a me-

+morial park dedicated to Sonny Bono?
+That there was once a thriving bordello on the site of the current National Museum of the American Indian?
+Or that a sign denoting Capitalsaurus Court commem-orates the discovery of a dinosaur bone near Gartique, peculiarities, and hidden history just waiting to be explored."
 And you couldn't ask for a more enthusiastic and knowledgeable guide than JoAnn Hill.
-A former DC public school teacher, she writes the LITERARY HILL SPECIAL

-Pro Tip."
-Did you know, for example, that DC has a memorial park dedicated to Sonny Bono?
-That there was once a thriving bordello on the site of the current National Museum of the American Indian?
-Or that a sign denoting Capitalsaurus Court commem-orates the discovery of a dinosaur bone near Garabout DC living and dining as well as global travel on her blog dcglobejotters.org.
-Find her on Insta-gram @joann\hill\dc
+A former DC public school teacher, she writes about DC living and dining as well as global travel on her blog deglobejotters.org.
+Find her on Insta-gram @joann_hill_de